ibmresilient/resilient-community-apps/fn_teams/README.md

 ---
 ## Function - MS Teams: Create Channel
-This function allows for creating a Microsoft Channel for a MS Team using the Graph API.
-This provides SOAR with the ability to create a channel for a MS Team from within a SOAR incident or a task.
+This function creates a Microsoft Channel for a MS Team.
 A MS Team can have multiple channels.
-Here a request is formulated and posted to the Microsoft Graph API for channel creation.

 To create a Channel for an MS Team, 3 key attributes are required, namely: teamId, displayName, and description.
 Out of these attributes, teamId is crucial as the MS Team must be properly identified before channel addition operation can take place.
 This function has the ability to find the required teamId using anyone of the below mentioned options:

   * `ms_groupteam_id`
   * `ms_group_mail_nickname`
   * `ms_groupteam_name`

-**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` option will take precedence over the `ms_groupteam_name` option and the `ms_groupteam_id` option will take precedence over the other two options.
+**<ins>Note</ins>**: When multiple options are provided to locate the Graph object (Group or a Team), the `ms_group_mail_nickname` parameter will take precedence over `ms_groupteam_name`, and the `ms_groupteam_id` parameter will take precedence over the other two parameters.

 <p align="center">
 <img src="./doc/screenshots/action_create_channel.png" />